koyo-finance/docs/docs/guide/KYO/farms.md

 ## Connect your wallet

-If your wallet is already connected, the "APPROVE - ..." or "Deposit LP tokens" button will be shown, so you can skip this and proceed to [Locking](#locking).
+If your wallet is already connected, the "APPROVE - _pool name_" or "Deposit LP tokens" button will be shown, so you can skip this and proceed to [Approving](#approving) or [Depositing](#depositing).
 Otherwise you will be presented with "Connect Wallet" button, which will allow you to connect your desired wallet to Kōyō Finance.

 When you choose a wallet, your wallet application will most likely open your wallet or account and ask for **confirmation to connect** to Kōyō Finance.